Nhun20/Carduage/README.md

         - Example: peek_top x

     take_top n
-        - Remove and return the top `n` cards from the deck.
+        - Remove and store the top `n` cards from the deck.
+        - The top card of the original deck will be at the bottom of the removed cards.
         - `n` can be a number, an expression like `count-3`, or a variable.
         - Example: take_top 4
         - Example: take_top count-3
         - Example: take_top x

+    return_top
+        - Place the last removed cards back on top of the deck in reverse order.
+        - Example: return_top

     count_cards
         - Return the number of cards currently in the deck.